nmattei/cmps6790/_projects/Project1/Project1.md

 3. Do strong flares cluster in time?
 Plot the number of flares per month over time, add a graphical element to indicate (e.g., text or points) to indicate the number of strong flares (in the top 50) to see if they cluster.

+4. Something else fun, give me something interesting, get more points!

 **Display your graph and make sure the labels and axes are informative!**

 ----

 ## Submission

-Prepare an Jupyter Notebook file that includes for each step in Part 1:
+Prepare an Jupyter Notebook file that includes for each step:
 1. Code to carry out the step discussed,
 2. output showing the output of your code, similar to the examples above, and
 3. a short prose description of how your code works.